DivakarSai/Text-Extractor-Telugu/README.md

 Make sure pip is properly installed , [Installing pip if not present](https://pip.pypa.io/en/stable/installation/)

 Install virtualenv
 virtualenv is a tool to create isolated Python projects.
-Think of it, as a cleanroom, isolated from other virsions of Python and libriries.
+Think of it, as a cleanroom, isolated from other versions of Python and libriries.

 Enter this command into terminal
 ```